 Milan is one of Italy's most fashionable cities but it also holds several historic and artistic attractions, including the largest Gothic cathedral in the world, The Last Supper painting, and the famous La Scala Opera House.
 Travelers to Milan will find a fast-paced, glamorous city with a thriving cultural scene and a top city for shopping.

 Located in northwest Italy in the Lombardy region, Milan is about 30 miles south of the Alps.
+It is very near the Lake district, including Lakes Como and Maggiore.
+From Milan, Rome is reachable on a fast train in as little as 3 hours and Venice in less than 3 hours.

 The city can be very hot and humid in summer but winters are not too severe.
 Check out Milan's average monthly temperatures and rainfall before planning your trip.